 ASME Standards Section VIII, Division 1

 The allowable stresses are determined by safety factor criteria listed in the appendices in the back of the Section II, D. For the most part, this is determined by four things: the tensile strength, the yield strength, the time dependent properties at higher temperatures (creep), and the product form (bolting, plate, etc).
-The discussion of creep and time dependant properties is going to be left out of this article; however, if you are looking in SC II, D, and you see an allowable stress that is italicized, that is a value that is governed by creep.
+The discussion of creep and time dependent properties is going to be left out of this article; however, if you are looking in SC II, D, and you see an allowable stress that is italicized, that is a value that is governed by creep.

 For tensile strength, the code requires a safety factor of 3.5 for non-bolting and 4 or 5 for bolting.
 In addition, if the product form is welded tube or pipe, a joint efficiency factor of 0.85 is typically applied.
 This can be seen by several of the notes in the stress tables.